apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 * Starting at the top left we have the **'Escape'** key, which does as you would expect and opens the settings menu for the game.
 You will notice that the options here may not match what you are used to, we will discuss that in the :ref:`Death-reference-lable` section.
 * Below that is the **'Tab'** key which opens the typical middle-menu for Enderal allowing you to choose between the Inventory, Map, and Magic sections.
 * The **'Z'** key opens your favorites menu while you are exploring.
-* The **'Y'** key uses your meditation power, which takes you to the shrine area to spend your memory, skill, and craft points after you level up.
+* The **'Y'** key uses your meditation power, which takes you to and from the shrine area to spend your memory, skill, and craft points after you level up.
 * The **'U'** key opens your ammo pouch, allowing you to equip different forms of ammunition for your guns.
-* The **'I'** key opens the Inventoty screen without needing to enter the middle-menu.
+* The **'I'** key opens the Inventory screen without needing to enter the middle-menu.
-* The **'H'** key opens the Hero menu, which shows the player their character's stats and current XP.
+* The **'H'** key opens the Hero menu, which shows the player their character's stats, fever level, and current XP.
 * The **'J'** key opens the player's Journal, showing your quests.
 * The **'K'** key opens the Magic screen without needing to enter the middle-menu.
 * The **'M'** key enters opens the Map screen without needing to enter the middle-menu.